 You've probably heard of the World Wide Web by now.
 You may have even WONDERed what spiders are doing on the Internet!
 Fortunately, the "World Wide Web" has nothing to do with our eight-legged friends.
 The World Wide Web (WWW) is just a part of the internet that strings together bits of information to make them easier to find.

-Let's pretend you're writing a report on the history of Wonderopolis.
-You head to the Wonderopolis Public Library to find some local history books.
+Let's pretend you're writing a report on the history of your hometown.
+You head to your public library to find some local history books.
 Imagine how long it would take you to find the information you needed if all the books in the library were thrown in a giant pile.

-Thankfully, the Wonderopolis Library is logically organized into sections, and each section is clearly labeled.
-All you need to do is go to the nonfiction area, find the history shelf and locate the local history section.
-Within minutes, you have access to the information you need.
+Thankfully, your library is logically organized into sections, and each section is clearly labeled.
+All you need to do is go to the non-fiction area, find the history shelf, and locate the local history section.
+Within minutes you have access to the information you need.